-The Committee met two times during the year.
+The Committee met once during the year.
 The role of the Committee includes succession planning, review and recommendation of candidates for Board vacancies, review of Board fees and remuneration, appointment of executive management, review of salary and remuneration including terms of employment of senior management and related matters.
 Members of the Appointments & Remuneration Committee at the date of this report are:-

 Name of the Committee Committee Status

-Colonel David L. Y. Takendu, OBE (Ret Chairman
+Colonel David L. Y. Takendu, OBE (Rtd) Chairman

 Kisakiu Posman Member

-Captain Max Aleale Member
+Captain (N) Max Aleale DMS Member

-Vacant
+Vacant -